EndlessCheng/codeforces-go/main/edu/README.md

 ## ITMO Academy: pilot course

-Note that some lessons are already published but not translated to English.
+Note that some lessons were already published but not translated to English.
 See [this](https://codeforces.com/edu/course/2?locale=ru) for more detail.

 |Lesson|Publish Time|
 |---|---|